 Call for Presentations

-Story is a powerful tool for teachers, because it is a good way of enabling students and other learners to integrate what they are learning with what they already know, and of placing what is learned in a context that makes it easy to recall.
-Story plays an important role in academic disciplines like philosophy, theology, anthropology, archaeology, history as well as literature Narrative methods for the collection of data are increasingly used in research in the social sciences and humanities, where the value of getting to know people in a more intimate and less distant way – almost as if we are getting to know them from the inside, begins to be viewed as having some value.
-Some academics have begun to realise the value of storytelling as a model for academic writing.
+Story is a powerful tool for teachers, because by telling stories they can help students to integrate what they are learning with what they already know, by placing what they learn in a context that makes it easy to recall.
+Story also plays an important role in academic disciplines like philosophy, theology, anthropology, archaeology and history as well as literature.
+Narrative methods for the collection of data are increasingly used in research in the social sciences and humanities, where the value of getting to know people in a more intimate and less distant way – almost as if we are getting to know them from the inside, is increasingly valued, and academics in many disciplines have begun to realise the value of storytelling as a model for academic writing.

-Storytelling: global reflections on narrative, will provide a space in which stories about story can be told, and in which the use of stories in the widest possible range of aspects of human life, can be reported.
-Abstracts are invited for individual contributions and for symposia of three closely related papers.
+Storytelling: global reflections on narrative, will provide a space in which stories about story can be told, and in which the use of stories in the widest possible range of aspects of human life, can be reported. proposals are invited for individual contributions and for symposia of three closely related papers.
 They may address any aspect of story or narrative, including, for example:

-- Story as a pedagogical tool in academic disciplines such as history; anthropology, psychology, theology, cultural theory, medicine, law, philosophy, education, and archaeology.
+- Story as a pedagogical tool in academic disciplines such as anthropology, psychology, theology, cultural theory, medicine, law, philosophy, history, education, and archaeology.

 - Narrative and the gathering of stories of lived experience, as a research approach in any area of academic, professional and public life.